UCR-Robotics/ee144/docs/lab6.rst

 #.
 Grading rubric:

-   - \+ 30%  Clearly describe your approach and explain your code in lab report.
+   - \+ 50%  Clearly describe your approach and explain your code in lab report.
-   - \+ 30%  Visit (not strictly for turning) all given waypoints.
+   - \+ 20%  Roughly visit all given waypoints.
-   - \+ 10%  Complete the function that can make your robot move to any point on the ground.
    - \+ 10%  Accelerate at the beginning (first waypoint) and decelerate in the end (last waypoint).
    - \+ 10%  Meet maximum velocity < 0.4m/s and maximum acceleration < 0.2m/(s^2).
    - \+ 10%  The overall trajectory is smooth (no sharp turn or stop, velocity is about constant).
-   - \+ 10%  Bonus points will be given if your robot can maintain constant velocity throughtout the entire path (except for start and end, including all turns).
+   - \+ 10%  Bonus points will be given if you can maintain constant velocity or have polynomial time scaling for each trajectory segment.
    - \- 15%  Penalty applies for each late day.